Abbeyfield School, Chippenham: UK Aerospace Youth Rocketry Challenge

 Since 2010, Abbeyfield School had taken part in the UKAYRoC competition.
 In the first year only one team was entered.
 The team passed qualification flights and proceeded to the finals, finally coming 9th overall.
 The following year, two teams were entered, Quantum and Enigma.
 Both teams made it to the final, but Enigma suffered from an engine misfire, and only came 15th.
 Quantum, had a successful launch, and came 5th overall.
 In 2012, three teams were entered Enigma, Quantum and Omega.
 Both Omega and Enigma qualified for the UK finals with both teams managing successful launches that placed them in 3rd and 4th positions respectively.
 All three teams made it to the 2013 finals.
 In 2015 a team from the school came second, and in 2016 one team came second and one won first overall.
-The team that came first in the UK finals then went on to finish second in the world during the world final at the Farnborough International Airshow, only losing due to the US team very marginally.
+The team that came first in the UK finals then went on to finish second in the world final at the Farnborough International Airshow, losing to the US team.